 Airmen participate in many different types of deployments.
 Most Air Force deployments involve flying to another location, often an overseas Air Force base, a joint base or the base of another service.
 Airmen may live on those bases or stay in hotels.

 Some Air Force units have a faster deployment cycle, with shorter deployments and shorter times between deployments.
-While they still may follow the six to 12-month average of the other branches, they may also do a series of two to three-month deployments in quick succession.
+While Air Force deployments still may follow the average durations of other branch deployments, typically six to 12 months, they may also do a series of two- to three-month deployments in quick succession.
 Differences in deployment tempo are usually based upon job and unit.

-Deployment can bring about a wide range of emotions for both the service member and the family at home.
-They may be excited to do the job for which they’ve trained, sad to be apart from their family and perhaps nervous about how the deployment will unfold.
+Deployment can bring about a wide range of emotions for service members, families and friends.
+Everyone may be excited for your service member to do the job for which they’ve trained yet also feel sad about being apart and perhaps nervous about how the deployment will unfold.
 It’s natural to feel all these things, sometimes all at the same time.

-- Your service member has been training to use their skills during a deployment.
-They are well prepared to do this job and may be very focused on the mission they’re doing.
+- Your service member has been training to use his or her skills during a deployment.
+Your service member is well prepared to do this job and may be very focused on the mission ahead.

-- Things can, and will, change frequently.
-Trainings and deployments can be moved up, delayed or cancelled altogether.
+- Things can and will change frequently.
+Trainings and deployments can be moved up, delayed or canceled altogether.
 Departure and return dates will shift.
 Communication may be limited.
 The more understanding you are, the more your service member will feel supported.

 - Your service member will not be able to answer all your questions.
-Your loved one may not know the answer to your question, or they may not be able to tell you the things they do know.
+Your loved one may not know the answer to your question or may not be able to tell you the things he or she does know.